Supportive Periodontal Care

 Who should perform supportive periodontal therapy?

 The answer depends on you and the severity of your gum disease before treatment.
-Generally, the more severe your periodontal disease is initially, the more often Dr. Horn needs to oversee your care.
-Together, you, your general dentist and Dr. Horn will work out the most effective schedule for your supportive periodontal care.
+Generally, the more severe your periodontal disease is initially, the more often Dr. Horn and Dr. Piche need to oversee your care.
+Together, you, your general dentist and our doctors will work out the most effective schedule for your supportive periodontal care.

 Your maintenance/supportive periodontal care visit may include: